 “Good morning Headmistress.”
 Buffy intoned at the pointed look given to her when she didn’t immediately respond.

 Umbridge preened slightly at the title, shuffling the paperwork on her desk before meeting Buffy’s eyes “You are aware, no doubt, that the Minister of Magic imposed targets on your study?”

-“Your recent work has shown that you have fallen behind in certain subjects, particularly in D.A.D.A, I will not permit a failure that might reflect badly on my tenure as Professor, High Inquisitor and Headmistress.”
+“Your recent work has shown that you have fallen behind in certain subjects, particularly in Defence Against the Dark Arts, I will not permit a failure that might reflect badly on my tenure as Professor, High Inquisitor and Headmistress.”
 A frown flickered across her features before the fixed smile returned, “To prevent this we will resume some of your weekly evening study sessions.
 Dumbledore should never have stopped them if he wanted you to succeed.”

 “Yes, I was just getting to that.”
-She said, glancing down at the notes on her desk, “The lessons you seem to be particularly behind on are Potions, Herbology and, as I mentioned, D.A.D.A. extra classes in these would not go against the Nurse’s recommendation that you do not do extra casting.
-Professor Snape has been holding remedial Potions classes already for an O.W.L. student; speak to him about joining these.
-I will ask him to also cover the gaps in your D.A.D.A knowledge in these classes, as my new responsibilities will make it impossible for me to spare the time.”
+She said, glancing down at the notes on her desk, “The lessons you seem to be particularly behind on are Potions, Herbology and, as I mentioned, DADA extra classes in these would not go against Madam Pomfrey’s recommendation that you do not do extra casting.
+Professor Snape has been holding remedial Potions classes already for an OWL student; speak to him about joining these.
+I will ask him to also cover the gaps in your knowledge of Defence in these classes, as my new responsibilities will make it impossible for me to spare the time.”

 Umbridge inspected Buffy to ensure she understood, “Now, about your other classes…”